 Join us for BaseCAMP 2020!

-InCommon BaseCAMP brings together all those interested in the basics of identity and access management — whether you manage identities, make resources available to folks from other organizations, or both.
+An introduction to the basics of identity and access management — whether you manage identities, make resources available to those from other organizations, or both.

 Here are some of the things we'll cover: